rcapper/RAD/README.md

 So, indeed, no easy answer, but because our approach is to simply identify "interesting" contigs in the genome, we decided to perform BayeScan on pairs of pops AND five pops together while simply keeping decent records for which BayeScan run the "interesting" label came from.

--- To filter on MAF or not:  The BayeScan manual says this:
+--- To filter on MAF or not:  The BayeScan manual says this:
 > ...
 However, in the extreme case of totally uninformative data, the posterior odds will simply be equal to the prior odds.
 This is for example the case for uninformative loci such as monomorphic markers or markers with a very low minor allele frequency.
 We advise people to exclude these markers from the analysis.

-So, here, it seems appropriate to remove MAF < 0.05.
+So, here, it seems appropriate to remove MAF < 0.05, at least for BayeScan Fst calcs

---  MAF:  if you are extracting pairs of pops, do you remove a locus if the MAF is 0.03 in one pop BUT is 0.2 in the other pop?
+---  MAF in general:  if you are extracting pairs of pops, do you remove a locus if the MAF is 0.03 in one pop BUT is 0.2 in the other pop?
 Does it matter if the minor allele is a different allele in each pop?  (no.)

 Here, my script **vcf_extract_pops_by_MAF.pl** prints out polymorphic SNPs with MAF gt some supplied threshold as long as the MAF is above the threshold in at least ONE population.
 Yes, this removes situations where pop1 is 95% allele "A" and pop2 is 95% allele "a" (if the MAF threshold supplied is, for example, 0.1).
 You might think that these populations, which are nearly fixed for different alleles and therefore may indeed be really interesting at that particular locus, should be kept but if you're using the MAF threshold then you're using the MAF threshold and you should probably get rid of them.